stonepros/stone/doc/rados/operations/add-or-rm-osds.rst

 Install the Required Software
 -----------------------------

-For manually deployed clusters, you must install Ceph packages manually.
-See `Installing Ceph (Manual)`_ for details.
+For manually deployed clusters, you must install Stone packages manually.
+See `Installing Stone (Manual)`_ for details.
 You should configure SSH to a user with password-less authentication and root permissions.

-.. _Installing Ceph (Manual): ../../../install
+.. _Installing Stone (Manual): ../../../install

 Adding an OSD (Manual)
 ----------------------

-This procedure sets up a ``ceph-osd`` daemon, configures it to use one drive, and configures the cluster to distribute data to the OSD.
+This procedure sets up a ``stone-osd`` daemon, configures it to use one drive, and configures the cluster to distribute data to the OSD.
 If your host has multiple drives, you may add an OSD for each drive by repeating this procedure.